KRSHH/Sonosano/README.md

 # FAQ

+**Will there only be one P2P source?**
+> No, making it a large P2P source aggregator is the grand plan.

+---

 **Which files does this app reshare back to the P2P network?**
 > Every single one of the file that you download or put in your library gets reshared back.